godka/kurento-rtmp/README.md

 # kurento-rtmp #

-Here is a simple sample which can provide a pipeline from kurento-webrtc to rtmp server(srs,nginx-rtmp-module).
+Here is a simple exsample which can provide a pipeline from kurento-webrtc to rtmp server(srs,nginx-rtmp-module).

+You can browse https://1029.mythkast.net:8443 to see this exsample.

 The pipeline is probably like this:

 ```